ptarmiganlabs/butler-auth-docs/content/en/docs/Getting started/setup/config file/config file sections/40-uptime-monitor.md

         username: user_joe
         password: joesecret
       dbName: butlerauth
-      instanceTag: DEV              # Tag that can be used to differentiate data from multiple Butler instances
+      instanceTag: DEV              # Tag that can be used to differentiate data from multiple Butler Auth instances
-      # Default retention policy that should be created in InfluxDB when Butler creates a new database there.
+      # Default retention policy that should be created in InfluxDB when Butler Auth creates a new database there.
       # Any data older than retention policy threshold will be purged from InfluxDB.
       retentionPolicy:
         name: 10d